Where do the fishing nets come from in 7vs. Wild?

 BRACENET fights against the ghost nets!

-The participants of 7 vs. Wild have wonderfully demonstrated how well former fishing nets can be reused.
+The participants of 7 vs. Wild have wonderfully demonstrated how well-suited former fishing nets are for further use.
 Keyword: Upcycling !
 This is our daily business at BRACENET.
-Together with our partner organizations Healthy Seas , Ghost Diving and Nofir We recover them from the water or take them directly from fisheries and clean them in an environmentally friendly way using only water.
-We then give the nets a new life and upcycle them by hand in our Hamburg factory to create new products such as bracelets (the “Bracenets”), key chains, anklets and much more.
+Together with our partner organizations Healthy Seas , Ghost Diving and Nofir We retrieve them from the water or take them directly from fisheries and clean them in an environmentally friendly way using only water.
+We then give the nets a new life and upcycle them by hand in our Hamburg factory into new products such as bracelets (our "Bracenets"), key chains, anklets, and much more.

 Each of our products contributes to the protection of our oceans.
-Not only does it mean one less piece of ghost net, but we also regularly donate to Healthy Seas to finance recovery missions and preventive measures and support many other projects to protect the oceans and marine animals.
-For example, we fight with Sea Shepherd for the survival of porpoises in the Baltic Sea or support the Mission Erde e.
+Not only does it mean one less piece of ghost net, but we also regularly donate to Healthy Seas to fund recovery missions and preventive measures, and we support many other projects to protect the oceans and marine animals.
+For example, we are fighting with Sea Shepherd for the survival of porpoises in the Baltic Sea or support the Mission Earth e.
 V. by Robert Marc Lehmann .

 Learn more about our mission here!

-The divers from Ghost Diving recover ghost nets from depths of up to 50m.
-With our donations we help to finance these recovery missions.
+Ghost Diving's divers recover ghost nets from depths of up to 50 meters.
+Our donations help fund these recovery missions.

 7 vs. Wild Bracenet: Bracelet made from former fishing nets

-You too can help to free the seas from the specter of nets – with your 7 vs. Wild Bracenet from former fishing nets!
-You can now find it as part of the official “7 vs. Wild” collection in Fritz Meinecke's online shop .
+You too can help to free the oceans from the specter of nets – with your 7 vs. Wild Bracenet made from former fishing nets!
+You can find it now as part of the official “7 vs. Wild” collection in Fritz Meinecke’s online shop .

 About Bracenet:

-- Upcycling bracelet made from former fishing nets
+- Upcycled bracelet made from former fishing nets

 - Strong magnetic closure with “7 vs Wild” engraving